 - L11: Oversight Obstruction — the external oversight function itself is actively degraded from inside the organisation.

-Each corrective signal — whether from a clinician, a health board, an auditor, or a Senedd committee — encounters at least one of these six loops.
-Most encounter several.
+Every corrective signal — from a clinician, a health board, an auditor, a Senedd committee — hits at least one of these six loops.
+Most hit several.
 None reaches Cluster A intact.
+That is not friction.
+It is design.

 Cluster B is operationally possible because the cultural prerequisite for surfacing bad news has been inverted.
 Every credible body of digital-delivery research — Edmondson, Google’s Project Aristotle, the DORA State of DevOps studies — identifies psychological safety as the condition under which staff can raise concerns, challenge senior decisions, and admit uncertainty without career penalty.
 DHCW’s culture is documented as the structural inverse.
 L6 manufactures narrative because staff fear what happens when they don’t agree with it.
 L9 punishes whistleblowers, which teaches the rest of the workforce not to be one.
 L10 blocks external information, which prevents staff from corroborating their own perceptions.
 The six loops are not six independent mechanisms; they are six expressions of one absent cultural prerequisite.